PHOENIX26012000/SC-App/README.md

 ### Git Flow

-Git Flow is a powerfull branching concept for git, which is easy to understand and to learn, and has proofed itself during the project to be indispensabel.
+Git Flow is a powerful branching concept for git, which is easy to understand and to learn, and has proofed itself during the project to be indispensable.
 [This Graph](https://github.com/heinrichloewen/SC-App/network) visualizes how the concept was implemented according to the following simplified graphic.

 ![functionality](img/git branching.png)

 ## Installation

 This application was mainly developed for the means of the study project, so that it is currently not released into the Google Play Store.
 There are to ways of installing the application: A developer may clone this repository and deploy the application via Android Studio, whereas a normal user may install the application via a pre-build `.apk` file.

 ### Developer

 The application was developed with [Android Studio](https://developer.android.com/studio/index.html).
 The Target Sdk Version was set to *API 23: Android 6.0 (Marshmallow)*, whereas the Min Sdk Version was set to *API 21: Android 5.0 (Lollipop)*.
 In order to build the application on your own, please make sure to install Android Studio, preferably the latest version, and install the required Android Sdks (Software Development Kits).
 After this step, there are two ways of installing the application, whereas both require a preliminary step.

-**Preliminary Step**: The application uses external google services that require an API_KEY.
+**Preliminary Step**: The application uses external Google services that require an API_KEY.
   1. Go to your [Google Developer Console](https://console.developers.google.com/) and generate an API_KEY.
   2. Activate the services **Google Maps Android API** and **Nearby Messages API** for this API_KEY.
   3. Go to your `AndroidManifest.xml` and insert your API_KEY as follows: